SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 using Distributions
 par_kB = PEtabParameter(:kB; prior=Normal(1.0,0.2))
 ```
-to set a normally distributed prior (with mean `1.0` and standard deviation `0.2`) on the value of *kB*.
+to set a normally distributed prior (with mean `1.0` and standard deviation `0.2`) on the value of $kB$.
 By default, the prior is assumed to be on the linear scale of the parameter (before any potential log transform).
 To specify that the prior is on the logarithmic scale, the `prior_on_linear_scale=false` argument can be provided:
 ```@example petab1
 par_kB = PEtabParameter(:kB; prior=Normal(1.0,0.2), prior_on_linear_scale=false)
 ```